gogins/csound-webserver-opcodes/README.md

 TableSet
 ```

-For the `webserver_open_html` opcode, the stubs for this interface are
-injected into the HTML `<head>` element.
+Any Web page that needs to communicate with the running instance of Csound

-For the `webserver_open_resource` opcode, any Web page must include the
-`csound.js` script in the HTML `<head>` element.
+must include the `csound.js` script in the HTML `<head>` element.

-Naturally, all Csound API methods that destroy or create Csound, start
-or stop the performance, or configure Csound's audio or MIDI input or output
-drivers have had to be omitted from this interface.

 Please note, these methods are asynchronous.
 You may need to use the JSON-RPC
 callbacks to obtain results, perhaps using promises to keep the results in the
 correct order.

+Naturally, all Csound API methods that destroy or create Csound, start
+or stop the performance, or configure Csound's audio or MIDI input or output
+drivers have had to be omitted from this interface.

 # webserver_create